Women in Wine, Spirits & Beer

 Jamie Benziger | Imagery Wines

-Jamie Benziger was awarded 2019 Best Woman Winemaker by the 2019 International Woman’s Wine Competition and named a 40 Under 40 Tastemaker by Wine Enthusiast – all accomplished at 33-years-old.
-Jamie succeeded her father as winemaker for Imagery in 2018 and has added some interesting twists to her wines.
-She has excelled in taking an out-of-the-box approach with unique blends of varietals that challenge conventional practices.
-This includes Imagery Pinot Noir which has 10% Petite Verdot in the blend, adding a surprising complement to enhance the traditional varietal.
-With the accolades already accumulating, we anticipate she is one woman in wine whose career will be very exciting to watch.
+Jamie Benziger was awarded 2019 Best Woman Winemaker by the 2019 International Woman’s Wine Competition and named a 40 Under 40 Tastemaker by Wine Enthusiast – all accomplished at 33 years old.
+Jamie succeeded her father as winemaker for Imagery in 2017 and has added some interesting twists to her wines.
+She has excelled in taking an out-of-the-box approach with unique blends of uncommon grape varietals that challenge conventional practices.
+This includes Imagery Pinot Noir, which has 10% Petite Verdot in the blend.
+As Jamie continues to expand upon her father’s legacy, one can only wonder whether it’s blood or good wine that runs through her veins.

 Isabella Collalto | Collalto Prosecco

-The agricultural estate that Collalto Wines are produced on have been in the same family for 1,000 years.
+The agricultural estate where Collalto Wines are produced has been in the same family for 1,000 years.
 So, when Isabella Collalto inherited the estate, she was steadfast in protecting and preserving its heritage and legacy.
-She is formally known as Princess Isabella Collalto de Croy and has since added “Owner of Collalto Wines” to her title in 2007, while gracefully conquering the traditionally masculine role of Old World winemaking.
-From plant to production, all Collalto Wines are made on her family’s property which gives them full transparency and control over the vino.
+She is formally known as Princess Isabella Collalto de Croy and has since added “Owner of Collalto Wines” to her title in 2007 while gracefully conquering the traditionally masculine role of Old World winemaking.
+From plant to production, all Collalto Wines are made on her family’s property, which gives them full transparency and control over the vino.
 The most noteworthy are Collalto’s Prosecco Superiore Extra Dry DOCG and Prosecco Superiore Brut DOCG, both crisp, refreshing and effervescent.

 More Women in the Industry